Social skills: the upside, the downside, and the death of a hamster.

-Effective communication benefits
+Effective communication benefits.

 Being in possession of good social skills often translates to being seen as having good communication capabilities.
 This is more in reference to being aware of certain nuances in situations rather than possessing expansive linguistic skills.
 Being a clear, recipient focused communicator helps you manage situations more efficiently.
-For example, a person with good social skills may telephone a colleague over a misunderstanding rather than writing a lengthy email clarifying your perspective which, many of us know from experience, can often make the situation worse rather than better.
-Not only do you avoid dodging communication faux pas, but you are seen by managers as a solution focused problem solver.
+For example, a person with good social skills may telephone a colleague over a misunderstanding rather than writing a lengthy email clarifying your perspective which, many of us know from experience, can often make the situation worse, rather than better.
+Not only do you avoid dodging a communication faux pas, but you are seen by managers as a solution focused problem solver.
 Success breeds success.

 Everyone benefits from being liked and having strong social skills makes this more likely (just as the opposite makes it harder to get people to like you).
 When people like you, doors are opened.
 People vouch for you when asked.
 This positive impact effects subjective assessments such as school and job interviews.

-Stronger coping mechanisms
+Stronger coping mechanisms.

 The major psychological benefit of having good social skills is that you are more likely to be able to access and utilise social support as a buffer against work and life stress.
 Not only will you be able to make more friends, the relationships are likely to be fairer and focused around reciprocal meeting of each other’s needs.
 When the chips are down, friends are more likely to offer support.
 Social support is an essential component of any stress management regime.